hwdsl2/docker-ipsec-vpn-server/README.md

 If you get an error when trying to connect, see [Troubleshooting](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/clients.md#troubleshooting).

-Enjoy your very own VPN!
+Enjoy your very own VPN! :sparkles::tada::rocket::sparkles:

+Like this project?
+You can show your appreciation [here](https://coindrop.to/hwdsl2).

 ## Important notes